richierich113/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 0x05.
 C - Pointers, arrays and strings Project
 The 0-reset_to_98.c is a function that takes a pointer to an int as parameter and updates the value it points to to 98.
+The 1-swap.c is a function that swaps the values of two integers.